robconery/moebius/README.md

 end
 ```

 It bears repeating: *you don't need to do any of this*, we have a default database setup for you.
-However supporting multiple connections was very high on our list so this is how we chose to do it (with many thanks to [Peter Hamilton](https://github.com/hamiltop) for the idea)
+However supporting multiple connections was very high on our list so this is how we chose to do it (with many thanks to [Peter Hamilton](https://github.com/hamiltop) for the idea).

+The rest of the examples you see below use our default database.

 ## The Basic Query Flow